Johnny Marvin

 John Senator Marvin (July 11, 1897 - December 10, 1944) was an early American recording artist and musician, starting in 1924 and covering a twenty-year period for many record labels.

 Early years

-Born in Butler, Oklahoma Territory in 1897, Marvin ran away from home at age 16.
+Born in Butler, Oklahoma Territory, in 1897, Marvin ran away from home at the age of 16.
 He served in the US Navy during World War I. After returning home, he went on the road as a vaudeville performer.

-His first solo ukulele recording, "You know Me Alabam'", was in 1924 on the Radiex label under the name Johnny Marvin.
+His first solo ukulele recording, "You know Me Alabam, was in 1924 on the Radiex label under the name Johnny Marvin.
 He was an early adapter of the Martin Tiple style ukulele.
 It is probable that he was introduced to the new instrument due to a factory visit to the Martin factory in 1922.
 He was unsuccessful in obtaining an endorsement deal with Martin, who limited their support to a 20% discount for all performers.

 Pseudonyms

 Marvin recorded 49 records for Victor Records from 1926 to 1930.
 His contract with Victor was not an exclusive one; he did performances and recordings under a large number of names with a variety of labels: Elton Spence and His Ukulele, Ukulele Luke, Jack Lane and His Uke, George Thorne, Billy Hancock, Honey Duke and His Uke - Harmony Label, Jimmy May and His Uke, and Ken Wallace.

 Harmony Musical Instruments Company of Chicago produced the Johnny Marvin Professional Tenor Ukulele as well as "The Prince of Wales" made of traditional koa wood.
 He presented a copy to the Prince of Wales on one of his trips to England.
 His endorsement of the Harmony company was a result of being unable to work out a deal with C. F. Martin & Company.